buddhist-uni/buddhist-uni.github.io/_content/monographs/logic-epistemology-theravada_hegoda-khemananda.md

 pages: 120
 ---

-This book is a systematic presentation of Buddhist logic using Pāli sources, thus representing the Theravada tradition.
-The work also includes a thorough Pāli-English glossary.
+A systematic presentation of Theravāda Buddhist logic from the Pāli tradition.